VIMOVO® (naproxen and esomeprazole magnesium) Delayed-Release Tablets

 How should I take VIMOVO?

 Take VIMOVO exactly as your health care provider tells you to take it.
-Do not change your dose or stop VIMOVO without first talking to your health care provider.
 Take VIMOVO at least 30 minutes before a meal.
 Swallow VIMOVO tablets whole with liquid.
 Do not split, chew, crush, or dissolve the VIMOVO tablet.
 If you forget to take a dose of VIMOVO, take it as soon as you remember.
 If it is almost time for your next dose, do not take the missed dose.
 Take the next dose on time.
 Do not take 2 doses at one time to make up for a missed dose.